iqnite/eggsplode/README.md

 Clone the Git repo and go to the folder you cloned the repo into.

+> [!NOTE]
-I strongly recommend to look into Git and version control before contributing to Eggsplode, as it's knowledge that you'll often need.
+> I strongly recommend to look into Git and version control before contributing to Eggsplode, as it's important knowledge.
 There are easy-to-understand tutorials about Git on YouTube, which is why I will not explain it here.

 ```bash
 git clone https://github.com/iqnite/eggsplode